 Initial sales are not expected to happen until 2019 at the earliest.

-- Under the legalization initiative voters passed in 2016, there are no license limits except for cultivators, which are capped at a total of 800,000 square feet for all cultivators.
+- Under the legalization initiative voters passed in 2016, there are no license limits except for cultivation, which is capped at a total of 800,000 square feet.
 The implementation bill that LePage vetoed would have removed the cap.